 • Extension cord (you’ll only need it when the power outlets are farther away than the camera cable can reach.)

-Here we take RLK8-410B4 PoE NVR system as a typical example to show you the steps of CCTV camera system connection to TVs.
+Here we take RLK8-410B4 PoE NVR system as a typical example to show you the steps of CCTV camera system connection to a computer monitor.

 PoE IP CCTV camera system cable connection diagram